Voicemail Phone System Support for a Customer Service Desk

 - It must always have an option to go direct to a live person by pressing zero.

-What To Say On An Auto Attendant Welcome Greeting
+What to Say on an Auto Attendant Welcome Greeting

 I'm not just talking about a nice welcome greeting at the beginning, although that’s important so the caller knows they dialed correctly.

 The welcome message also needs to include a menu of options to guide the caller properly.
-It should be simple to understand.
-Not overwhelming, not ambiguous, and not confusing.
+It should be simple to understand, not overwhelming, not ambiguous, and not confusing.

 Much too often I have called large corporations and heard a confusing list of options that literally contradict with one another.

+Planning a caller option menu is really a simple task.
+However, some managers want to make it so complicated that callers get frustrated.
 I always tell my clients to test the system after they have completed the installation.
-It’s simple to do and it will enlighten them if there are any issues that may have been introduced by poor planning.
+It will enlighten them to any issues that may be the result of poor planning.

-Of course I don't always get through this way and I end up running in circles.
-Sometimes never getting anywhere.
+Of course I don't always get through this way and I end up running in circles, sometimes never getting anywhere.

 Some automated phone systems will route the caller to a live operator after pressing zero a number of times.
 I don't condone this method.
-It's a shame that some companies play these games.
+It's just a shame that some companies play these games.